sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 1. Enable showing jump lists of recent items.
 2. Pin Photos to the taskbar, and open some images in the photos app.
 3. Right click the pinned photos app and verify that a jumplist of recently opened items pops up.
+4. Toggle jump lists under Settings to clear jump lists.
-4. Enable policy.
+5. Enable policy.
-5. Restart explorer.exe
+6. Restart explorer.exe
-6. Check that Settings toggle is grayed out.
+7. Check that Settings toggle is grayed out.
-7. Right Click pinned photos app and verify that there is no jumplist of recent items.
+8. Right Click pinned photos app and verify that there is no jumplist of recent items.

 <a href="" id="start-hiderecentlyaddedapps"></a>**Start/HideRecentlyAddedApps**
 > [!NOTE]